Terrorism & Democracy in Burkina-Faso: Identification Strategy

-On one hand, my dataset on political preferences ( $Y$ ) includes observations of the outcome variable (Y) at irregular time intervals (2008, 2012, 2015, 2017, 2019, and 2022).
-On the other hand, treatment ( $X$ ) is observed annually, with department entering and exiting treatment at different times.
-This situation creates some challenges.

-First, since the outcome variable ( $Y$ ) is observed only in specific years, it makes it difficult to construct consistent pre- and post-treatment windows for all treated department.
-Second, because department enter treatment in different years, and some department experience multiple treatments, this creates a problem in constructing a ideal control to compare treated and untreated groups.
-Thus, naively aggregating across staggered groups could lead to misleading estimates of treatment effects over time if the composition of treated and control groups changes across event time.

-To address these challenges, I employ the stacked Difference-in-Differences (DID) estimator, a method specifically designed for staggered adoption settings where treatment and outcome data are observed at different frequencies.
+We use a stacked Difference-in-Differences approach to estimate how successful terrorist attacks influence political preferences \parencite{10.1093/qje/qjz014, 10.1257/pol.20180076, https://doi.org/10.1111/ecin.12027,10.1257/aer.20201524}.
+This method is well-suited to our context because political attitudes are observed only in specific years (2008, 2012, 2015, 2017, 2019, and 2022), and we have a staggered treatment with entry and exit, since successful attacks can occur at different times, and departments can move in and out of treatment.

 The stacked DID estimator reorganizes the data into sub-experiments based on treatment timing.
-Each sub-experiment focuses on a specific treatment adoption year \(a\), aligning observations by event time (time relative to treatment) rather than calendar time.
-The treatment group consists of all units that first receive treatment in year \(a\), while the control group includes units that have not yet received treatment by at least \(\kappa_{\text{post}}\) years after \(a\) or units that never receive treatment.The included observations span a defined event window, covering \(\kappa_{\text{pre}}\) years before and \(\kappa_{\text{post}}\) years after treatment, where event time \(e = 0\) represents the year of treatment adoption.
-Units treated in the event window cannot be re-treated during the same window.
-Observations outside the window are excluded.
-To ensure valid comparisons, sub-experiments are trimmed to include only those with sufficient pre- and post-treatment observations.
-Then, these sub-experiments are then stacked into a single dataset, ensuring that comparisons are made consistently across pre- and post-treatment periods.
+Each sub-experiment focuses on a specific treatment year $a$, aligning observations by event time relative to treatment rather than calendar time.
+The treatment group consists of all units first treated in year $a$.
+The control group includes all units that have not yet received treatment by year $a$, which include both never-treated units and those that will be treated in later periods.
+Observations are restricted to an event window covering $\kappa_{pre}$ years before and $\kappa_{post}$ years after treatment.
+Units that are re-treated within the event window are excluded.